What does a hospital nurse do?

 A hospital nurse typically works as part of a medical team.
 The team is made up of a GP, residents, nurses and even other nursing professionals.
 The team supports each other in diagnosing, treating, and caring for patients in a hospital setting.
 Each team has its own dynamic and must act in accordance with the state laws in which each member of the medical team, including nurses, obtains their licenses.

-See also What is a university certificate program?
+See also What does a fish biologist do?

 A hospital nurse is a more advanced nurse than an RN.